-- This basic lasagna recipe is perfect for you to add some extra veggies and create different versions of it week after week.
+- This is the best lasagna recipe and is perfect for you to add some extra veggies and create different versions of it week after week.

 - It will be a new family classic after just one bite.

-So, as we’re all starting to look towards the new year and get back into our routines and rhythms, healthy make ahead freezer meals are a no-brainer.
+So, as we’re all starting to look towards the new year and get back into our routines and rhythms, quick healthy meals are a no-brainer.
 Meal planning can truly be what sets you free in the kitchen this year.
 This healthier make ahead lasagna is exactly what needs to be on your meal planning list.

 - 10 sheets lasagna cooked according to the package instructions